-The Ghost Runner Rule in baseball introduces a unique twist to extra innings.
+The Automatic Runner Rule in baseball introduces a unique twist to extra innings.
 Learn about its origins, purpose, and the impact it has on gameplay strategy.

-How is the ghost runner rule different from your backyard rule?
+How is the automatic runner rule different from your backyard ghost runner rule?

 You probably didn’t have enough players to field a team when you were a kid playing in your backyard or local sandlot.
 To alleviate a lack of players, you probably replaced base runners with “ghost men.”
 And then there were probably arguments about how fast the ghost man was and whether or not they slid under a tag.
 The backyard ghost man was not an efficient substitute.

-The MLB ghost runner is different.
-For one thing, it is actually called the “Designated Runner.”
-Many fans will refer to it as the “ghost runner.”
+The MLB automatic runner is different.
 Once a regular season game hits extra innings, a runner is put on second to begin each half-inning.
-The designated runner is determined by designating the hitter in the batting order before the hitter comes up at the beginning of the inning.
+The runner is the player in the batting order immediately preceding that half-inning’s leadoff hitter, or a pinch-runner.

 What is the purpose of the designated runner?